ZhenghaoFei/visual_odom/README.md

 ```

 ### GPU CUDA acceleration
 Thanks to [temburuyk](https://github.com/ZhenghaoFei/visual_odom/commits?author=temburuyk), the most time consumtion function circularMatching() can be accelerated using CUDA and greately improve the performance.
+60~80 FPS on a decent NVIDIA Card.
 To enable GPU acceleration
 1. Make sure you have CUDA compatible GPU.
 2. Install CUDA, compile and install CUDA supported OpenCV